Cichlid

-Cichlids (/ˈsɪklᵻdz/) (Note: Cichlid is frequently mispronounced in the pet trade as if spelled "chicklid" /ˈtʃɪklᵻd/, presumably from confusion with names like Chiclets, and with Italian words like cioppino and ciao that start with ci- and the sound /tʃ/.)

-are a large, diverse, and widespread family of percomorph fish in the family Cichlidae, order Cichliformes.
+Cichlids (/ˈsɪklᵻdz/) (Note: Cichlid is frequently mispronounced in the pet trade as if spelled "chicklid" /ˈtʃɪklᵻd/, presumably from confusion with names like Chiclets, and with Italian words like cioppino and ciao that start with ci- and the sound /tʃ/.) are a large, diverse, and widespread family of percomorph fish in the family Cichlidae, order Cichliformes.
 At least 1,760 species have been scientifically described, making it one of the largest vertebrate families, with only the Cyprinidae being more speciose.
 New species are discovered annually, and many species remain undescribed.
 The actual number of species is therefore unknown, with estimates varying between 2,000 and 3,000.
 They are native to the Neotropics, Africa (including Madagascar), the Middle East, and the Indian subcontinent, although some species have been introduced worldwide.

 Many cichlids, particularly tilapia, are important food fishes, while others, such as the Cichla species, are valued game fish.
 The family also includes many popular freshwater aquarium fish kept by hobbyists, including the angelfish, oscars, and discus.
 Cichlids have the largest number of endangered species among vertebrate families, most in the haplochromine group.
-Cichlids are particularly well known for having evolved rapidly into many closely related but morphologically diverse species within large lakes, particularly Lakes Tanganyika, Victoria, Malawi, and Edward.
+Cichlids are well known for their rapid evolution into morphologically diverse species flocks within the African Great Lakes.
+Some of these key morphological differences include jaw and teeth structure, fin, head, and body shape, and most importantly, their coloration.
 Their diversity in the African Great Lakes is important for the study of speciation in evolution.
 Many cichlids introduced into waters outside of their natural range have become nuisances.

 All cichlids practice some form of parental care for their eggs and fry, usually in the form of guarding the eggs and fry or mouthbrooding.

+History

+One of the reasons of rapid speciation in the African Great Lakes, Victoria, Malawi, and Tanganyika, is their geological and climate history.
+Tectonic rifting that occurred ~20–25 million years ago created the rift system, eventually forming the basins of the three lakes.
+Lake Tanganyika, the oldest, formed ~12–9 million years ago, while Lake Malawi deepened more recently during the Pliocene (~5–2 Ma).
+Sediment core analysis from 1.3 million years ago shows lake-level fluctuations, with at least 24 drops of 200m and 14 drops of 400m in Lake Malawi; these patterns are also seen in the other two lakes.

+These patterns of lowstands reduced available habitats and geographically isolated fish populations; highstands refilled the lake, increased habitat availability, and reconnected populations, allowing hybridization and gene flow within the different fish populations.